 These expeditions are a big step away from the normal diving Roatan is noted for.
-Where usually we dive the pristine reef right out front of the dive center, Black Water Diving takes place about two miles off shore with the water in excess of a mile deep, and at night!
+Where usually we dive the pristine reef right out front of the dive center, Black Water Diving takes place off shore with the water in excess of 1200 feet deep, and at night!

 As strange as this concept seems, it is eclipsed by the bizarreness of the creatures we encounter.
 We are diving right in the middle of the largest animal migration on planet Earth, the Diel Migration.
-This is the vertical migration that occurs nightly, with zooplankton rising from the depths to feed in the warmer surface layers.
+This is the vertical migration that occurs nightly, with zooplankton rising from depths of 600 to 800 feet deep to feed in the warmer surface layers.
 It should go without saying that those organisms that find the zooplankton tasty are also there to take advantage of the situation, and those that find them tasty……

-Roatan is uniquely situated for this sort of diving with depths approaching 10,000 feet deep just a stone’s throw offshore we are able to take advantage of this pelagic migration with a short boat ride.
+Roatan is uniquely situated for this sort of diving with depths approaching 10,000 feet deep just a few miles offshore, and we are able to take advantage of this pelagic migration with a short boat ride.
 This is not true for most coastal areas of the world.

 This is an entirely different environment with unique and strange denizens.
 Diving these same waters during the day has been compared to swimming in a bottle of gin.
 It is an experience of sensory deprivation with only the rarest sightings of marine organisms.
 But at night the water comes alive with strange residents rising in the pelagic water column, those living their entire existence in virtually bottomless water.
 There are gelatinous jelly types with flashing bioluminescence, strange larval eels, and siphonophores.
 There are larval billfish (if you can imagine a Marlin at a fraction of an inch), and squid of many kinds feeding on the krill which have risen from the abyss.
 For photographers astounding images of ethereal organisms with a jet black background are possible.
 It is certainly possible to encounter the larger animals that take advantage of the Diel Migration, after all we are suspending ourselves in their food chain.
-On the author's first Black Water experience we were visited by a couple of Silky Sharks, one fairly large and curious (Story here).
-Because this is also the home of the Manta, the Marlin, the Sail fish, along with the Tiger, White-tip, and Mako shark.
-I am convinced that we are in store for more encounters of the large and pelagic kind.
+On the author's first Black Water experience we were visited by a couple of Silky Sharks, one fairly large and curious.

 This dive is not for the inexperienced, the faint of heart, those subject to vertigo, or those who have issues with the dark.
 Only advanced divers with night diving experience are welcome on these expeditions.